 Priority is granted to those Togolese people who demonstrate the motivation and capacity to improve the quality of life within their communities, with emphasis on women and children, and on those living in the village of Nanoume.

-Togo Support continued its middle school scholarship program and the well water treatment program, which expanded this year to include all wells in the village of Nanoume.
-A requested training program for local farmers was held in December.
-In the summer, the library held weekly literacy-related club activities for children of all ages, referred to as “vacation courses.”
+Togo Support continues its annual middle school scholarship program, and the well water treatment program which expanded in 2016 to include all wells in the village of Nanoume.

 Every year Togo Support sponsors ten middle school students from Nanoume, which has no school beyond the primary level.
-In order for students to continue their education, they must travel to one of three nearby towns daily, or take up weekly residence during the school year in a town.
-This requirement places an extra burden on families, who not only need to support their child in that transport or residence, but also lose much of the household labor, which that child could provide if they were not continuing their studies.
+In order for students to continue their education, they must travel to one of three nearby towns daily.
+This requirement places an extra burden on families, who not only need to support their child in that transport, but also lose much of the household labor which that child could provide if they were not continuing their studies.
 In Togo, a primary school certificate is socially a fair equivalent of a high school diploma in the U.S. For a farming village family to agree to and support a child’s continued education requires commitment.
 Togo Support enables that commitment – especially for orphans and for girls, for whom education seems especially unimportant to many Togolese farmers – through “scholarships” granted to motivated students recommended by their teachers.
-They receive 12,000 cfa (~$21) in a village ceremony that acknowledges the students and their families for their educational efforts.
+They receive 12,000 cfa (~$21) in a village ceremony that acknowledges the students and their families for their efforts.

 Water-borne diseases including typhoid take a heavy toll on the lives of Nanoume villagers of all ages.
-Every year Togo Support provides 90% of the funds needed to purchase chlorine to treat the village wells throughout the year.
+Every year Togo Support provides a gradually decreasing portion (currently 80%) of the funds needed to purchase chlorine to treat the village wells throughout the year.
 The treatment is carried out by trained village volunteers using Togo Support purchased materials, and supervised by regional technicians.
-Villagers who use the wells are required to contribute towards the remaining 10% of funds needed, which helps everyone to recognize the value of clean, healthy water.
-This year all of the wells used by the Fulani villagers were included, in addition to the wells in the Moba areas of the village.
-Villagers have agreed to raise 20% of the funds needed for chlorination next year.
+Villagers who use the wells are required to contribute towards the remaining cost of the chlorine, which helps everyone to recognize the value of clean water.
+Since 2016, all of the wells used by the Fulani villagers were included, in addition to the wells in the Moba areas of the village.
+Villagers have agreed to continue increasing their contribution to this cost.